-Your water heater is probably the most underrated appliance in your home.
-Seriously – without your water heater, you don’t have any of the following:
+Your water heater is probably the most underestimated appliance in your home.
+Think about it – without a water heater, you wouldn’t have any of the following:

 - Steamy showers

 Given the power of the water heater, do you actually know enough about it?
 We’re here to provide some things to think about when it comes to servicing, maintaining, and replacing your water heater.

 The usual lifespan of residential water heaters is between ten and twelve years.